top of page

 Blaster filter how it works inside.

-The fan on top provide the suction, air is aspired from by the pipe connecting the box to the blaster - usually thru the cyclone; when it arrives into the box is filtered by the cartridges and then it goes out thru the fan.
-If cleanliness of the environment inside the building is critically important a gateway outside of the building is mandatory.
+The fan on top provides the suction, air is drawn in through the pipe connecting the box to the blaster - usually through the cyclone; when it arrives in the box it is filtered by the cartridges and then it goes out through the fan.
+If cleanliness of the environment inside the building is critically important, an exhaust duct to the outside of the building is mandatory.

 Dust falls into the bin located at the bottom from the cartridges, to keep them efficient a pulse jet air system is installed, quality of the compressed air is important, humidity free and oil free is a must.
 Fan speed is adjusted by a drive to compensate for the Delta P (pressure drop): it slows down when cartridges are clean and speeds up as they get dirty to maintain constant suction.
 If the Delta P stays high after cleaning, your cartridges are "blinded"—they are dead.

-It is impossible to forecast in advance how long cartridges will last, if the environment inside the building is clean duration can reach even more than 5 years and thousands of blasting hours, if it's dusty they can be critical in 6 months and 500 hours only.
+It is impossible to forecast in advance how long cartridges will last, if the environment inside the building is clean, their life can exceed 5 years and thousands of blasting hours, if it's dusty they can be critical in as little as 6 months and 500 hours.

 Filter Norms and guidelines.

-Leading norms are provided by EU and US, beside different names and categorization the approach is the same: classifiying the zones of the equipment and surroundings areas by the hazardous factor connected with concentration of dust due to the machine itself and the environment.
-A spark source is not dangerous by itself, so is a bowl of petrol; until those two items are far enough to not influence each other, if them are close the game changes and disaster may be just a step away.
+Leading norms are provided by EU and US, despite different names and categorization the approach is the same: classifying the zones of the equipment and surroundings areas by the hazardous factor connected with concentration of dust due to the machine itself and the environment.
+A spark source is not dangerous by itself, and neither is a bowl of petrol; as long as those two items are far enough apart not to influence each other.
+If they are close, the game changes and disaster may be just a step away.

 Summarizing: